CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ---
 slug: update-your-capacitor-apps-seamlessly-using-capacitor-updater
-title: Update your Capacitor apps seamlessly using Capacitor-updater
+title: Update your React Native apps seamlessly using React Native-updater
 description: >-
-  Greetings Capacitor Ionic Community, today I'll be helping you setup Capacitor-updater into your app.
+  Greetings React Native Ionic Community, today I'll be helping you setup React Native-updater into your app.
 So that you can do seamless releases.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'
 author_url: 'https://x.com/martindonadieu'
 created_at: 2022-02-27T00:00:00.000Z
 updated_at: 2023-06-29T00:00:00.000Z
 head_image: /update_flow.webp
-head_image_alt: Capacitor Dev looking for alternative
+head_image_alt: React Native Dev looking for alternative
-keywords: Capacitor, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: React Native, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: Tutorial
 published: true
 locale: en
 next_blog: ''
 ---

-## What is Capacitor-updater?
+## What is React Native-updater?

-Capacitor-updater, a technology that helps in the delivery of app updates and improvements to the end users instantly.
+React Native-updater, a technology that helps in the delivery of app updates and improvements to the end users instantly.

 This is especially great if you want to do critical bug fixes and deliver instantly without going through the App Store reviews.